fastlane/fastlane/internal/notes/ci_and_developer_config.md

 # What to run, where, and with how many workers

 Measured 2026-09-10, and again on the runners when the timings were first recorded.
+Worker counts and workflow inputs rechecked against master 2026-09-16.
 Companion to `test_suite_parallelism.md`, which covers why processes rather than threads.
 The defects this work depended on are fastlane#30184.

 ## The numbers